kobac44/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-(This allows the user to save events each hour of the day.)
+(This allows the user save plans each hour of their work day.)